joephinderink/SharePortation-Protocol--SPP-/policy/README.md

 ### Requirement

-A public agency's Policy program Requirements endpoint enumerates all of the parts of MDS, GBFS, and other specifications that an agency requires from providers for certain programs, including APIs, endpoints, and optional fields, as well as information for providers about the APIs the agency is hosting.
+A public agency's Policy program Requirements endpoint enumerates all of the parts of  SPP, GBFS, and other specifications that an agency requires from providers for certain programs, including APIs, endpoints, and optional fields, as well as information for providers about the APIs the agency is hosting.
 The program requirements are specific to the needs and use cases of each agency, and ensure there is clarity on what data is being asked for in operating policy documents from providers, reducing the burden on both.
 This also allows additional public transparency and accountability around data requirements from agencies, and encourages privacy by allowing agencies to ask for only the data they need.

-Requirements can also be used to define a scaled-down MDS implementation in situations where an agency has more limited regulatory goals, has legal limitations on the types of data they can collect, or wants to use a lightweight version of MDS for a pilot project or other experiment where aspects of a full MDS implementation would be irrelevant or unnecessary.
+Requirements can also be used to define a scaled-down  SPP implementation in situations where an agency has more limited regulatory goals, has legal limitations on the types of data they can collect, or wants to use a lightweight version of  SPP for a pilot project or other experiment where aspects of a full  SPP implementation would be irrelevant or unnecessary.

 See [Policy Requirements Examples](/policy/examples/requirements.md) for ideas on how this can be implemented.

 #### Public Hosting

 This endpoint is not authenticated (ie. public), and allows the discovery of other public endpoints within Geography, Policy, and Jurisdiction.
-The agency can host this as a file or dynamic endpoint on their servers, on a third party server, or the OMF can host on behalf of an agency in the [agency program requirements repo](https://github.com/shareportation/agency-program-requirements).
-See this [hosting guidance document](https://github.com/shareportation/mobility-data-specification/wiki/Policy-Requirements-OMF-Hosting-Guidance) for more information.
-This requirements file can be [referenced directly](https://github.com/shareportation/governance/blob/main/technical/OMF-MDS-Policy-Language-Guidance.md) in an agency's operating permit/policy document when discussing program data requirements, and [updated digitally as needed](#requirement-update-frequency).
-To be compliant with MDS you must obtain an `agency_id` and list your public URL in [agencies.csv](/agencies.csv), per our [guidance document](https://github.com/shareportation/mobility-data-specification/wiki/Adding-an-MDS-Agency-ID).
+The agency can host this as a file or dynamic endpoint on their servers, on a third party server, or the SharePortation can host on behalf of an agency in the [agency program requirements repo](https://github.com/shareportation/agency-program-requirements).
+See this [hosting guidance document](https://github.com/shareportation/mobility-data-specification/wiki/Policy-Requirements-SharePortation-Hosting-Guidance) for more information.
+This requirements file can be [referenced directly](https://github.com/shareportation/governance/blob/main/technical/SharePortation- SPP-Policy-Language-Guidance.md) in an agency's operating permit/policy document when discussing program data requirements, and [updated digitally as needed](#requirement-update-frequency).
+To be compliant with  SPP you must obtain an `agency_id` and list your public URL in [agencies.csv](/agencies.csv), per our [guidance document](https://github.com/shareportation/mobility-data-specification/wiki/Adding-an- SPP-Agency-ID).

 #### Requirement Update Frequency

-The OMF recommends updating the Requirements feed no more than monthly, and you may specify your expected timeframe with the `max_update_interval` in the [metadata](#requirement-metadata) section so providers have some idea of how often to check the feed.
-More specifically the OMF recommends giving the following notice to providers: 1 month for optional field additions, 3 months for endpoint/API changes/additions, 3 months for new minor releases, and 4 months for major releases.
+The SharePortation recommends updating the Requirements feed no more than monthly, and you may specify your expected timeframe with the `max_update_interval` in the [metadata](#requirement-metadata) section so providers have some idea of how often to check the feed.
+More specifically the SharePortation recommends giving the following notice to providers: 1 month for optional field additions, 3 months for endpoint/API changes/additions, 3 months for new minor releases, and 4 months for major releases.
 You should also communicate these future changes ahead of time with the `start_date` field.
-Finally, the OMF recommends any changes need to be part of a discussion between agencies and affected providers.
+Finally, the SharePortation recommends any changes need to be part of a discussion between agencies and affected providers.

 #### Version Tracking

-If you are upgrading to a new MDS version, it is recommended to create a new requirements file at a new URL, since field names and available options may have changed.
-To make this more obvious, the MDS version number could be part of your URL, e.g. "https://mds.cityname.gov/requirements/1.2.0".
+If you are upgrading to a new  SPP version, it is recommended to create a new requirements file at a new URL, since field names and available options may have changed.
+To make this more obvious, the  SPP version number could be part of your URL, e.g. "https:// SPP.cityname.gov/requirements/1.2.0".

-When requirements are updated within the same MDS version, in the [metadata](#requirement-metadata) section, increment the `file_version` value by one and update the `last_updated` timestamp.
+When requirements are updated within the same  SPP version, in the [metadata](#requirement-metadata) section, increment the `file_version` value by one and update the `last_updated` timestamp.
 Though not required, you may choose to use the  `start_date` and `end_date` fields in the [programs](#requirement-programs) section to keep retired requirements accessible.
-We also recommend hosting your requirements file in a location that has a publicly-accessible version history, like GitHub or Bitbucket, or keeping previous versions accessible with a versioned URL, e.g. "https://mds.cityname.gov/requirements/1.2.0/v3".
+We also recommend hosting your requirements file in a location that has a publicly-accessible version history, like GitHub or Bitbucket, or keeping previous versions accessible with a versioned URL, e.g. "https:// SPP.cityname.gov/requirements/1.2.0/v3".

 #### Beta Limitations

-Note that while Requirements is in [beta](#Requirements) in this **minor**, non-breaking MDS 1.2.0 release, items listed as "required" or "disallowed" will be treated as a _request_ only by default (precluding intentional formal agency communications with providers) to prevent an _unintentional_ burden on providers.
-For the next **major**, breaking MDS 2.0.0 release, these items will be required or disallowed as documented.
+Note that while Requirements is in [beta](#Requirements) in this **minor**, non-breaking  SPP 1.2.0 release, items listed as "required" or "disallowed" will be treated as a _request_ only by default (precluding intentional formal agency communications with providers) to prevent an _unintentional_ burden on providers.
+For the next **major**, breaking  SPP 2.0.0 release, these items will be required or disallowed as documented.

 #### Requirement Format